ayelen3976/ayelen3976/README.md

-# Bienvenido a mi github! 👋
+# Welcome to my github! 👋

 <div align="center">
 	<img src="https://media.giphy.com/media/dAv0axf0DgoSvgif38/giphy.gif" width='90%'>
 </div>

-## Sobre mi :mortar_board:
+## About me :mortar_board:
- Tengo 18 años y soy una estudiante, actualmente estoy haciendo un BootCamp online con soyHenry, empece con la programación a los 16 años.
-Esto me ayudo a desarrollar una buena mentalidad tecnológica y me dio la curiosidad por aprender más.
-Yo creo que **ningun conocimiento es suficiente**.
+I am 18 years old and I am a student, I am currently doing an online BootCamp with soyHenry is latam, I started programming at 16 years old.
+This helped me develop a good technology mindset and made me curious to learn more.
+I think **no knowledge is enough**.
- ## Lo que se :computer:
+ ## What I know :computer:
 - **Frontend Development**

 	- HTML, CSS and Javascript